Why is this important?

 The health check also gives you a financial action plan and ideas on how to make the most of your money.
 For more information, go to www.moneyadviceservice.org.uk.

-You can obtain further advice on career and learning opportunities from the Direct Gov website at www.direct.gov.uk.
+You can obtain further advice on career and learning opportunities from the National Careers Service website at https://nationalcareersservice.direct.gov.uk.

-In Northern Ireland you can obtain further advice on careers and learning opportunities from the Careers NI website www.careersserviceni.com.
+In Northern Ireland you can obtain further advice on careers and learning opportunities from the NI Direct website at www.nidirect.gov.uk.

 The Welsh Government has launched a new scheme to help people who've been recently made redundant or who are under a notice of redundancy.
 The scheme is called ReAct and it can help you pay for training and associated costs including: